rpacelli/deepbays/README.md

 - `test`A function that evaluates the MSE of the trained model on a test dataset.
 - `LangevinOpt` A custom optimizer based on Langevin dynamics to simulate sampling from a posterior Gibbs distribution.
 This ensures Bayesian training.
 #### Available Classes
-- `FCNet` A fully connected neural network (FCNet), consisting of one or more dense layers.
+- `FCNet` A fully connected neural network consisting of one or more dense layers.
-- `CONVNet`A convolutional neural network (CONVNet), typically used for image-based tasks, consisting of one convolutional layer followed by a fully connected layer.
+- `ConvNet`A convolutional neural network typically used for image-based tasks, consisting of one convolutional layer followed by a fully connected layer.
 ##### Example fully-connected network
 ```python
 import torch